xhubio/nanook-website/docs/tutorials/createWriter.md

 }
 ```

-  - The only function which needs to be overwritten is the 'async write(testcaseData)' function.
+  - The only function that needs to be overwritten is the 'async write(testcaseData)' function.
 It is called for each test case with all the created test case data.
-The 'testcaseData' object
-    contains the data.
+The 'testcaseData' object contains the data.
 The default writer will simply write out this object.
-If you need many different files,
-    each writer will extract only the data it needs and write it to a file.
+If you need multiple different files, each writer will extract only the data it needs and write it to a file.

   - Creates a file name.

   - Writes the file.

 Now it’s time for your own writer.
 Create a file called 'csvWriter.js' and add the following content.

 ``` js
 const fs = require('fs')